-Run this test with the FPDP in Auto mode and the pump controller OFF if:
+Run this test according to the 'Alternate Method' with the engine OFF, the FPDP in Auto mode, and the pump controller OFF, if one or more of the below are true:

-- It is not desired or possible to momentarily cause an actual overspeed condition - The engine has a firmware prior to 1.55 - The engine has an Air Shutoff Valve (the Overspeed Test while running may cause damage to the engine)
+- It is not desired or possible to momentarily cause an actual overspeed condition. - The engine has a firmware version prior to 1.55. - The engine has an air shutoff valve.